pretix/pretix-docs/docs/trust/security/disclosure.md

 !!!
 Warning

     If you discover a vulnerability with our software or server systems, please report it to us in private.
-    Do not to attempt to harm our users, customer's data or our system's availability when looking for vulneratbilities.
+    Do not to attempt to harm our users, customer's data or our system's availability when looking for vulnerabilities.

     Please contact us at [security@pretix.eu](mailto:security@pretix.eu) with full details and steps to reproduce and allow reasonable time for us to resolve the issue before publishing your findings.
     If you wish to encrypt your email, you can use our [GPG key](https://pretix.eu/.well-known/security@pretix.eu.asc).